powergun/hsSysAdmin/thecli/README.md

 of passing around the `Options` value, doing excessive exception-handling etc

-the part dealing with command line arguments (Option.Applicative) is useful - see MyImplVxx.hs for my exercises
+the part dealing with command line arguments (Option.Applicative) is useful - see MyImplV1-2.hs for my exercises

 ## The better cli